Reasons Why Articles Are Moderated (& How to Fix Them)

 - If you are migrating content from another site to HubPages, wait at least a few hours after you have removed the content from its original home before publishing it on HubPages.

 - If your article is entirely original but still being moderated for duplicate content, it might be because it contains quotes or phrases that appear many times in similar types of content (e.g. recipes, religious articles) and is also short.
 To resolve the duplicate issue, add as much additional original content as possible.

 - You may publish content that exists elsewhere in print (e.g. content of a book you published); the content simply cannot exist elsewhere online.

 The Article Has Received a DMCA Notification

 If you receive an email about a Digital Millennium Copyright Act notice, we have been notified by a copyright holder that your article violates their copyright.

 Have you received a DMCA complaint because of an image you did not properly use?
 If so, we strongly recommend visiting our guide to proper image use so that you can save yourself the trouble of this happening in the future (and also discover some great resources for images you can use without violating others' copyright).

 Should you need to file your own DMCA claim, visit our Learning Center guide to doing so.

-To protect our community of writers, your Hubs must also comply with the Google AdSense Program Policy on Adult Content, we do not allow Hubs that contain adult content.
+To protect our community of writers, your articles must also comply with the Google AdSense Program Policy on Adult Content, we do not allow adult content.

 Below are some examples of prohibited adult content (this should not be interpreted as an exhaustive list of what is prohibited).
-If you have written a Hub with any of the following criteria, your Hub will be unpublished and labeled as Adult.
+If you have written an article with any of the following criteria, it will be unpublished and labeled as Adult.